 Well, mobile is big business.
 The U.S. alone has over 200 million smartphone users.
 That’s a lot of eyes that companies are looking to capture.

-Google’s push for mobile compliance also gives companies some pretty seriously incentive to go mobile.
+Google’s push for mobile compliance also gives companies some pretty serious incentive to go mobile.

 Not only did the company’s Possum update make mobile search integral to their algorithm, but since 2015 the search giant has claimed more than half of searches take place on mobile devices.